crdroidandroid/install_docs/12/benz.md

 * Download the latest GApps (referred to as **gapps.zip**).

 *(Files may have YYYYMMDD date in file name, download latest files in that case)*

-**Warning:** Your device needs a specific firmware version before proceeding.

-If your device is currently using a newer or older version than the required version, please up- or downgrade to the required version before proceeding with this installation.

-The required version is **Android 15**, which may be lower than the crDroid version you are about to install - this is not an error!
-If there are multiple updates of that version (e.g. security updates), make sure to use the latest!

-If you need to upgrade or downgrade your device, please search online for guides.
-We are unable to provide specific instructions here and on our support platforms.

 ---